Available from late May through early September

 - Hearty mountain breakfast for each person in your party every morning of your stay

-- Two complimentary Tavern beverages per person
+- Two to three complimentary Tavern beverages per person

 - One T-Shirt per person from our General Store